 Bring your laptop, notes, paper, pencils.
 We will provide the snacks-- you provide the words!

-Hands-on workshop where participants will review sets of data from the new Student Perception of Instruction (SPoI) survey and discuss how the information can inform teaching and be used to document teaching in your annual review and promotion portfolio along with writing Professional Development Plan (PDP) goals.
+Hands-on workshop where participants will review sets of data from the new Student Perception of Instruction (SPoI) survey and review Canvas Reports.
+Participants will discuss how the information collected can inform teaching and be used to document teaching in your annual review and promotion portfolio along with writing Professional Development Plan (PDP) goals.